The People vs. Larry Flynt: Plot

 Flynt is soon in court again for leaking videos relating to the John DeLorean entrapment case, and during his courtroom antics, he fires Isaacman, then throws an orange at the judge.
 He later wears an American flag as an adult diaper along with an Army helmet, and wears provocative T-shirts.
 After spitting water at the judge, Flynt is committed to a psychiatric ward, where he sinks into depression again.
 Flynt publishes a satirical parody ad in which Jerry Falwell tells of a drunken sexual encounter with his mother.
 Falwell sues for libel and emotional distress.
 Flynt countersues for copyright infringement, because Falwell copied his ad and used it to raise funds for his legal bills.
 The case goes to trial in December 1984, but the decision is mixed, as Flynt is found liable for inflicting emotional distress but not libel and is forced to pay damages to Falwell.

-Althea, now a morphine addict, visits Flynt and reveals her HIV diagnosis; disgusted to learn that the Hustler staff won't even shake her hand, Flynt arranges a company meeting via phone call and fires everyone.
+Althea, now a morphine addict, visits Flynt and reveals her AIDS diagnosis; disgusted to learn that the Hustler staff won't even shake her hand, Flynt arranges a company meeting via phone call and fires everyone.
 Althea comes to live with him, but later drowns in the bathtub after passing out.
 Flynt presses Isaacman to appeal the Falwell decision to the Supreme Court of the United States.
 Isaacman refuses, saying Flynt's courtroom antics humiliated him.
 Flynt pleads with him, saying that he "wants to be remembered for something meaningful".
 Isaacman finally agrees to represent him in front of the Supreme Court, in the case Hustler Magazine v.
 Falwell in December 1987.
 With Flynt sitting silently in the courtroom, the court overturns the original verdict in a unanimous decision.
-After the trial, Flynt is shown to be alone in his bedroom watching old videotapes of a happy, healthy Althea and himself before tragedy struck them both.
+After the trial, Flynt sits alone in his bedroom, watching old home movies of a happy, healthy Althea and himself.